actions/cache/README.md

 > See [Skipping steps based on cache-hit](#Skipping-steps-based-on-cache-hit) for info on using this output

 ### Cache scopes
-The cache is scoped to the key and branch.
+The cache is scoped to the key, [version](#cache-version) and branch.
 The default branch cache is available to other branches.

 See [Matching a cache key](https://help.github.com/en/actions/configuring-and-managing-workflows/caching-dependencies-to-speed-up-workflows#matching-a-cache-key) for more info.